Katherine Rivas

 Do you have any exposure to or experience with storytelling?
 Do you like sharing or listening to stories?

-I go to church, and I’m a teacher there for little kids.
-Every Sunday, I have to bring them stories from the Bible.
-That's been a great help, especially with kids, because they get distracted a lot.
+I go to church.
+I’m a teacher there for little kids.
+Every Sunday, I have to read them stories from the Bible.
+That’s been a great help, especially with kids, because they get distracted a lot.
 You have to keep their attention, and they have to be able to connect with and visualize the stories.
-That's been a big component [of storytelling] that has taught me a lot, and I enjoy it.
-As always, I've gotten nervous about it, but over time, I think I've been learning more and more about how to get them to get the concept of my story and actively listen.
-So that's been a lot of fun, and I enjoy it now.
+That’s been a big component [of storytelling] that has taught me a lot.
+I enjoy it.
+As always, I’ve gotten nervous about it, but over time, I’ve been learning more and more about how to help them grasp the concept of my story and actively listen.

 Do you have any special memories of doing this?